andresuarezz26/top-android-interview-questions/README.md

    Jetpack compose is declarative meaning you don't have to manually handle the state of the elements, view system is imperative, meaning you have to worry about updating the state manually.
  - Explain mutableStateOf: used to manage state, when the state change a recomposition is triggered
  - Explain remember: used to store the variables state across multiple recompositions
  - What is the lyfecycle of a compose function? composition -> layour -> drawing

  - Side Effects: is an action that "scapes" the scope of a composable function.
+   Examples:
+   1. LaunchedEffect: run a suspend function in the scope of a composable
+   2. SideEffect: run after every recomposition
+   3. DisposableEffect: when need to perform clean ups.

  ## 8. Networking protocols